Chart Color Schemes

 North Ipswich shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-However, the unemployment rate stands at 2.9%, which is higher than Greater Brisbane's rate of 4.0%.
-Workforce participation in North Ipswich lags behind Greater Brisbane, with a participation rate of 58.0% compared to Greater Brisbane's 64.5%.
-The key industries for employment among North Ipswich residents are health care & social assistance, manufacturing, and construction.
-Manufacturing is particularly specialized in the area, with an employment share that is 1.6 times higher than the regional level.
-Conversely, professional & technical services are under-represented, with only 4.4% of North Ipswich's workforce compared to 8.9% in Greater Brisbane.
-While there are local employment opportunities in North Ipswich, many residents commute elsewhere for work based on Census working population data.
-Over a 12-month period ending September 2025, employment increased by 4.7%, while the labour force grew by 2.7%.
-This resulted in a decrease of unemployment by 1.8 percentage points.
-In comparison, Greater Brisbane recorded an employment growth of 3.8%, with unemployment falling by 0.5 percentage points.
-As of 25-November, Queensland's employment contracted by 0.01% (losing 1,210 jobs).
-The state unemployment rate was at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to North Ipswich's current employment mix suggests local employment could increase by approximately 6.3% over five years and 13.4% over ten years.
-However, it is important to note that these projections are illustrative extrapolations based on national industry-specific growth rates and do not account for localized population projections.
+Conversely, professional & technical services are under-represented, at 4.4% compared to Greater Brisbane's 8.9%.
+Local employment opportunities exist, but many residents commute elsewhere for work.
+Over a 12-month period ending in September 2025, employment increased by 4.7%, labour force grew by 2.8%, and unemployment fell by 1.8 percentage points, according to AreaSearch's analysis of SALM and ABS data.
+In comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and a 0.5 percentage point decrease in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to North Ipswich's employment mix suggests local employment should increase by 6.3% over five years and 13.4% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment